 By keeping your ear to the ground, you’ll have a feedback loop between your customers and your team.

 You can use your feedback to:

-✔ Find out what your users truly care about and use that in your marketing
+- Find out what your users genuinely care about and use that in your marketing

 It’s not just a feel-good measure, either.

 81% of consumers say a positive customer service experience increases the chances of them making another purchase.
 Happy and satisfied customers always lead to increased customer loyalty and a better customer lifetime value.